aaayris/Syriaca-SPARQL-queries/example-queries.md

 _Some things to remember:_
 * Don't forget to add the necessary prefixes in Stardog - queries that use undefined language will return no results!
-* URIs go between angle brackets (e.g. `<http://syriaca.org/Places/78>`).
+* URIs go between angle brackets (e.g. `<http://syriaca.org/place/78>`).
 * Capitalization for query clauses (e.g. `SELECT`, `WHERE`, `CONSTRUCT`, etc.) is convention and _not_ required.
-* For the sake of example, [Edessa](http://syriaca.org/place/78/html) has been used as the query subject (when specified).
-Other resources in [Syriaca](syriaca.org) can be used in the same way.
 * Adding or removing the `DISTINCT` clause can greatly affect the number of results.
 * Queries that are well formed but don't match any data will return empty (i.e. blank); there is no "no results" in SPARQL.
+(See "Query with optional bindings" below.)
-* Variables in SPARQL (e.g. `?where`) are arbitrary and therefore meaningless to the machine.
+* Variables in SPARQL (e.g. `?WHERE`) are arbitrary and therefore meaningless to the machine.
 They are simply meant to assist the human reader.
 The question mark (`?`) is what matters to the machine.
-You could - for example - use `?waffles` to query for `rdfs:label`.
+You could - for example - use `?WAFFLES` to query for `rdfs:label`.
 * Any query for data about a specific place can easily be transformed into a query about all places (and vice versa) simply by swapping out the URI (e.g. `<http://syriaca.org/place/78>`) for a variable (e.g. `?s`).
-* `ASK` queries are a helpful way to explore what's in an unfamiliar dataset.
-However, they simply return either `true` or `false` depending on if the requested data is in the dataset; it does not say how many, where, or what kind are used.
+* An `ASK` query is a helpful way to explore what's in an unfamiliar dataset.
+However, it simply returns either `true` or `false` depending on if the requested data is in the dataset; it does not say how many, where, or what kind are used.

 ##### Query for properties and values:
 ```